beeware/briefcase/docs/how-to/cli-apps.rst

 Inspecting the File Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Your generated project will have a layout similar to:
+Your generated project will have a layout similar to the following, assuming your app's
+formal name is `Hello CLI` and its app name is `hello-cli`:

 .. code-block:: text